Bespoke CRM development - 5 high impact ideas that could transform your business

 - Generates useful ideas that can be fed into the next version;

 Simplify your roles based access.
-Don’t go crazy at the start and build in lots of different roles.
 Can you start with just three roles?

 - A top level admin role - adds/removes users etc;